-Primary reason Please explain

-Row Risks exist, but no substantive impact Main water use in EDP's supply chain is associated with coal extraction.
-The 2015 characterization study of EDP's purchases showed that 30% of our purchases' water footprint comes from raw materials, including but not limited to fuels.
+Primary reason Please explain Row Risks exist, but Main water use in EDP's supply chain is associated with coal extraction.
+1 no substantive According to the 2015 characterization study of EDP's supply chain impact impacts, water use in coal extraction accounts for 20-30% of our total anticipated supply chain water use.
 The study identified economic, social and environmental impacts of our supply chain, including water consumption and was conducted using procurement data, environmentally extended input-output data and a global water resources model.
-Restrictions to coal suppliers' operations in water stress areas can potentially impact supply and price in international markets, thus increasing our operational costs.
-However, we do not anticipate a substantive impact as in 2017 90% of coal came from mines in low water stress areas (WRI Baseline Water Stress <10%) and only 1% from high stress areas.
+Restrictions to coal suppliers' operations in water stress areas can potentially impact supply and price in international markets.
+However, we do not anticipate a substantive impact as in 2018, 84% of EDP's coal purchases came from mines located in low water stress areas (WRI Baseline Water Stress <10%) and only 1 mine from high stress areas.
 Coal currently accounts for 12% of our total electricity generation installed capacity, and procurement is made from a vast range of alternative suppliers in different geographies.
-Future risk exposure will be further reduced, as coal will account for only 5% of our total installed capacity in 2030 as per our current Business Plan and long-term
+Future dependency will be further reduced, as coal capacity will decrease gradually until 2030 as per EDP's Strategic Update 2019-2022 and long-term strategy.

-1 anticipated strategy.